fabiod89/To-Do-List/README.md

 ## Description

-This app was created to a hobby-project to practice various web application tools.
+This app was created as a hobby-project to practice various web app tools.

 ### Dependencies